 The good news is, kyphosis is correctable with exercise, so you don’t have to worry about it robbing you of youthful bones.

-Science shows us once again that the benefits of exercise go well beyond building bone density.
+Science shows us once again that the benefits of exercise go well beyond building bone strength.
 So when you engage in bone-building, consistent exercise, you’re helping your whole body.

 I have always believed that true health involves the whole person.
 And the above research shows that exercise does just that, incorporating every body system to build and shape a younger you.

 I had the whole person in mind when I created the Densercise™ Epidensity Training System as a companion to the Osteoporosis Reversal Program.
-Although the “densercises” are designed to improve bone density and posture, science proves that when you Densercise™, you’re doing more than just building bone.
+Although the “densercises” are designed to increase bone strength and posture, science proves that when you Densercise™, you’re doing more than just building bone.
 You’re reversing the aging process!

 Till next time,